JuliaFolds2/OhMyThreads.jl/docs/src/literate/boxing/boxing.md

        let block, like e.g.

   function foo(x, N)
-      if rand(Bool)
-      x = 1 # This rebinding of x causes it to be boxed ... end
+      rand(Bool) && x = 1 # This rebinding of x causes it to be boxed ...
       let x = x # ...
 Unless we localize it here with the let block
           @tasks for i in 1:N
               f(x)